Mindoro island thrush

 The Mindoro island thrush (Turdus mindorensis), is a species of passerine in the family Turdidae.
 It is endemic to Mindoro in the Philippines.
 Its habitat is tropical moist montane forest above 1,200 meters above sea level.
 Prior to 2024, it was considered a subspecies of Island thrush.

 Description and taxonomy

-EBird describes this as "Little-known thrush endemic to the Philippine island of Mindoro, where it is restricted to montane forest generally above 1200 meters.
-Handsomely patterned, with a gray head, black back and tail, and dark rufous sides.
-Also note bright orange bill, eyering, legs, and feet.
-Behavior poorly known, but likely forages at all levels of forest, much like other Island thrushes.
-Vocalizations obscure; other island thrushes in the Philippines give beautiful songs consisting of warbles and trills, as well as explosive rattles and chup notes."

 The Mindoro island thrush was first described by Scottish ornithologist William Robert Ogilvie-Grant in 1896.
 It was later considered to be a subspecies of Island thrush.
 Following a 2023 phylogenic study, the island thrush complex was split into 17 different species by the IOC and Clements checklist.
 Based on this, it was discovered that among all species, the Mindoro island thrush was the most genetically divergent.

 This species is monotypic and has no subspecies.

 Ecology and behavior

 This is a newly split species and there are no specific studies yet for the Mindoro island thrush and even among the Philippine island thrushes this is one of the least known with just one known photo.
 The Island thrush species complex has a varied and generalist diet taking a range of invertebrates such as insects including beetles, spiders, snails, earthworms, as well as carrion and even small reptiles.
 It will also take fruit and seeds, depending on what is locally available.
 It is observed foraging on leaf litter and low branches in dense cover, clearings and even roads.

 Breeding season is believed to be April to May but birds with enlarged gonads have been collected from February to October.
 The island thrush species complex makes cup shaped nests of grass, roots, tendrils, twigs, bark and moss.
 These nests are typically placed low and close to a clearing.
 Clutch size is 1 to 3 eggs but is usually 2.
 Eggs are greenish blue with brown spots.
 Incubation takes 18 days and fledgling takes 17 to 19 days.